2. Setting up Git

 As someone who grew up amid the ruins of the Soviet Union, watching too many Kung Fu movies, I can attest that the term master doesn't necessarily have negative connotations.

-However, it's super easy to change the default branch name in Git.
+However, it's really easy to change the default branch name in Git.
 So if this change helps someone feel more comfortable, I'm all for it.

-If anything, it will help avoid confusion when working with remote repositories hosted on many popular platforms such as GitHub.
+If anything, it will help avoid confusion when working with remote repositories hosted on popular platforms like GitHub.

 To change the default branch name to main, run the following command in your terminal: